Lion504/oop-assignment/assignment-4/src/README.md

 ```

-### Errors and validation
+### :interrobang:Errors and validation

-Passing a negative a or b throws IllegalArgumentException with message Cannot use negative integers.
+* Passing negative a or b throws IllegalArgumentException with error message.

-Dividing by zero throws IllegalArgumentException with message Cannot divide by zero.
+* Dividing by zero throws IllegalArgumentException with error message.

-### Project files
+### :card\_file\_box:Project files

 * Calculator.java — the Calculator implementation.
 * Testmain.java - for Testing.